 What Are the Requirements to Participate?

-The basic requirements to participate in armoured combat is to be at least 16 years of age, have closed toe shoes and appropriate groin protection.
+The basic requirements to participate in armoured combat is to be at least 16 years of age.
 Men and women are equally welcome to participate.

 What Equipment Will I Need to Get Started?